hashgraph/hedera-improvement-proposal/HIP/hip-1.md

 ### HIP Editors

 The HIP editors or "editors" are individuals responsible for managing the administrative and editorial aspects of the HIP workflow.
-HIP editorship is by invitation of the current editors or by assignment by the Hiero TSC.
+HIP editorship is by invitation of the current committers and maintainers of the HIP project.

 ### Start with an idea for Hiero